 4 Reasons Why Moms Need to Breastfeed Their Babies

 We are a company that offers breast pumps covered by insurance.
 So, you can bet that The Breastfeeding Shop knows more than enough about the reasons why moms should breastfeed babies.
 You may think the main (and only reason) to breastfeed is to make sure your baby is fed.
-Actually, that is wrong.
+Actually, there are all kinds of breastfeeding benefits for baby and mom.
 In fact, there are a countless number of other reasons why you should breastfeed.
+If you found your way here, you may be wondering – why is breastfeeding good?
+Here are 4 reasons why moms need to breastfeed their babies.

 Four Reasons to Breastfeed Babies